 The Advisor (not the Fund) may pay certain financial institutions (which may include banks, brokers, securities dealers and other industry professionals) a fee for providing distribution related services for the Funds' shareholders to the extent these institutions are allowed to do so by applicable statute, rule or regulation.
-A discussion regarding the basis for the Board of Trustees approval of the management agreement for the Funds will be found in the Funds' annual report to shareholders dated December 31, 2021.
-From October 1, 2021 (when the Advisor commenced providing advisory services) to June 30, 2022, the Advisor earned (net of expense limitation agreement) fees equivalent to an annualized rate of 0.00%, 0.45%, 0.50%, and 0.00% of average Fund net assets, respectively, for Defensive Growth Fund, Income Fund, Monthly Risk-On Risk-Off Fund, and Buyback Fund.
+A discussion regarding the basis for the Board of Trustees approval of the management agreement for the Funds is found in the Funds' annual report to shareholders dated December 31, 2021.
+During the last fiscal year, the Advisor earned (net of expense limitation agreement) fees equivalent to an annualized rate of 0.00%, 0.96%, 0.01%, and 0.00% of average Fund net assets, respectively, for Defensive Growth Fund, Income Fund, Monthly Risk-On Risk-Off Fund, and Buyback Fund.